 When staying overnight, you can choose to stay by the port, at the airport, at Walt Disney World (if cruising out of Port Canaveral), or somewhere else in the area.

 When we cruise out of Port Canaveral, we stay at the Hyatt Regency Orlando Airport.
 See reviews on TripAdvisor.
 During my cruise on the Disney Magic, we decided to stay near the Miami airport at a Homewood Suites.
 It had a free shuttle from the airport, and is a quick ride to the Miami Cruise Port.

 Book Transportation to the Port

 If you are flying to your port, you’ll need to get to the port somehow.
-Disney shuttle buses are available for an additional fee, or you can rent a car and drive to the port yourself (remember that parking at the port is available, but costs extra).
+Disney shuttle buses are available for an additional fee (depending on the port), or you can rent a car and drive to the port yourself (remember that parking at the port is available, but costs extra).